-Lauren Kirshner is a writer, community arts leader, and Assistant Professor in the Department of English at Toronto Metropolitan University.
+Lauren Kirshner is a writer, community arts leader, and Associate Professor in the Department of English at Toronto Metropolitan University.

 Her novel, Where We Have to Go (M&S), which the Globe and Mail called “a very strong original debut,” was a finalist for the City of Toronto Book Award.
 It has been translated into Dutch and German and also earned her “Toronto’s Best Emerging Author” award from NOW magazine.

-Her journalism, short fiction, and memoir have appeared in publications across North America including The Globe and Mail, Hazlitt, Chatelaine, PRISM International, The Toronto Star, The National Post, ELLE, THIS, Carousel, and Room.
-Her non-fiction work about the maquiladora workers of Juarez, Mexico, “Twenty Poems about Claudia,” appeared in the paper documentary I Live Here.
+Her journalism, poetry, short fiction, and memoir have been featured in publications across North America, including The Globe and Mail, Hazlitt, Chatelaine, PRISM International, The Toronto Star, ELLE, THIS, Carousel, Taddle Creek, The Malahat Review, and Room.
+Her non-fiction work on the women maquiladora workers of Juarez, Mexico, “Twenty Poems about Claudia,” appeared in the acclaimed paper documentary I Live Here.

 One of her first writing assignments was an interview with late great Clash guitarist and singer Joe Strummer for NOW.